halt-dos/hd-wiki-public/docs/enterprise/adc/listeners/monitors.md

 ##### **Check URI**

 This option allows users to specify the check URI.
-This option will only be visible when HTTP is selected in Health Check Type.
+This option will only be visible when HTTP OR HTTPS is selected in Health Check Type.

 ##### **Match Status**

 This option allows users to specify the response HTTP status to verify.
-This option will only be visible when HTTP is selected in Health Check Type.
+This option will only be visible when HTTP OR HTTPS is selected in Health Check Type.

 ##### **Match Content**